 What about fluorescent light?
 If you do not have bright window light, then fluorescent fixtures are the answer.
 I use four-foot fixtures with two cool white bulbs in each.
 I have used one warm white and one cool white bulb in a fixture with good results.
 Special plant bulbs, called “grow lights,” also produce an attractive plant.
 The optimum distance from pot to light is 8 to 12 inches.

-What size pot is best?
+What size pot is best for African violets?
 Overpotting will delay bloom.
 The usual recommendation is that the pot diameter should be one-third the spread of the leaf span.
 For example. if the plant’s leaves measure 9 inches from one leaf tip to the opposite leaf tip, use a 3-inch pot.
 Violets bloom best when they are potbound.

 Which is better, a clay or plastic pot?
 Either is suitable.
 Plastic pots can be kept cleaner and will hold moisture longer, and are what I use for violets.
 Clay pots allow the air to penetrate to the roots, which is beneficial. but they dry out faster.
 I use clay for succulents and cacti.
 Salts may build up on clay pots. rotting violet leaves resting on the top rim.
 Protect the leaf stems by using a folded strip of aluminum foil to cover the top rim of a clay pot.

-What brand of fertilizer should I use?
+What’s the best fertilizer for African violets?
 Any reputable fertilizer is good.
 I like to use a water-soluble fertilizer.
 A balanced fertilizer with equal parts of nitrogen (first number), phosphorus (second number), and potash (last number), such as 18-18-18, has produced good show plants for me.
 If you are not getting good bloom try a fertilizer with a higher middle number, which will contain more phosphorus, such as 15-30-15

 Should you withhold fertilizer when the African violet is in bloom?
 In my opinion this is poor practice.
 African violets need food when producing blossoms, and since the plant ideally should bloom continuously.
 It would severely deprive the plant if fertilizer were withheld.